MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 > [action]
 >
 > Complete the Make School [Environment Setup Tutorial](https://www.makeschool.com/academy/track/environment-setup-39i) to get all of the tools/software you'll need
+>
+> **IMPORTANT NOTE:** For now, **please skip chapter 3 of the tutorial**, as you will not have access to most of those tools until orientation.
+Please make a note to revisit Chapter 3 after orientation and complete it at that time.

 This will take a few hours to complete.
 We'll be here ready for you when you're all set up and ready to move forward!